-The Last Strike: Evaluating the Distortionary Effect of Career Incentives on Taxation in China
+The Last Strike: Age, Career Incentives and Taxation in China

 Suggested Citation: Suggested Citation